onionshrek/turbo-octo-waffle/virtual library code project/README.md

 # Program Application

-The library starts without any books stored in the program, and it needs to receive a library, book or (if you already have one), book.
+The library starts without any books stored in the program, and it needs to receive a library, book or (if you already have one library).
 So the first visual panel will show this:

   ![image](https://user-images.githubusercontent.com/88512704/142443661-8340b734-fb97-4434-abba-b3e3a966793f.png)